CodeMaster7000/ChatGPT-API/README.md

 ## Prerequisites

-- OpenAI API Keys
+- OpenAI API Keys: these can be generated [here](https://platform.openai.com/account/api-keys).
-- openai module
+- `openai module`: this can be installed simply with `pip install openai`.

+## Implementation

+Head to the `ChatGPT Scripts` folder and run the code in your terminal.